 How to use Chrysanthemum Moth spray

 To treat a room, set aside a day.
 After you have thoroughly vacuumed, take the Chrysanthemum spray, (a 250ml bottle will be enough to treat 2 small/medium sized rooms).
 Wear a mask because the formula, though natural, is potent.
 Close the windows and curtains and start at the furthest corner of the room to the door.
 Spray the carpet paying particular attention to the damaged area, the edges of the room and underneath furniture.
 Just remember that moths are less likely to cause damage in high traffic areas and much more likely to munch away in quiet, dark spots away from disturbance.
 Close the door and leave for four hours.
 Then open the curtains, door and windows and leave the room to air for another four hours before reoccupying.
 Pyrethrum is highly photosensitive therefore the light will break it down so that all that is left behind is the gorgeous scent of our May Chang essential oil blend.
-For more information about the Chrysanthemum spray, you may find this blog useful.
+For more information about the Chrysanthemum spray, you may find the blog ‘The killer moth spray that you need’ useful.

 What if I have clothes moth?

 The Common clothes moth is the most prevalent of these species so it is highly likely to be your culprit.
 To know for sure, place a pheromone Moth box in the rooms that have damaged carpets.
 Place them under furniture where is it dark with little disturbance.
 Inside the moth box, a board coated in pheromone infused glue attracts the male clothes moth.
 If you find the Common clothes moth, you should thoroughly check your wardrobes and other soft furnishings for damage.
 As well as the Chrysanthemum moth spray, you will also be able to use the Moth Decoy as part of your moth eradication programme.
 Find out more details on the Moth Decoy.